 Great Expectations School (GES) enrolls students in kindergarten through eighth grade and is committed to providing families an excellent educational opportunity, regardless of circumstances.
-As required by the Governor of Minnesota, we are currently providing families with 3 modes of instruction over the 2020-2021 school year: in person learning, a hybrid in which students participate in distance learning 2 days a week and a learn-at- home model which is described in more detail below.
+As required by the Governor of Minnesota, we provided families with 3 modes of instruction over the 2020-2021 school year: in person learning, a hybrid in which students participate in distance learning 2 days a week and a learn-at- home model which is described in more detail below.
 Development of this plan has considered developmentally-appropriate alternatives for all students, as well as the technology, independence, and academic requirements necessary to ensure all students have equitable access to an appropriate, rigorous, and engaging education.

 Efforts to ensure educational equity include the regular use of telephone and email communications with families to communicate school plans and expectations as well as receive input and queries from families.
 These modes of communication are available to all our families and are simply extensions of proven strategies from our previous learning environment.
 An initial survey of family technology and communication resources has allowed us to follow up on any shortcomings ahead of needing to implement systems for learning.
 Subsequent communications have provided the means to address any issues that have (or may) develop.

 Our priority remains developing strong relationships between teachers and children, as well as between the children in each classroom, as these form the foundation for healthy learning communities.
 The use of appropriate technology, including telephone and internet-based communication, will provide the opportunity for daily interaction between teachers and each student they serve.
 Applications such as Google Classroom, Seesaw, and Zoom will be used to help organize and facilitate much of the work while students are away from school.
 These are not new to many students, as they have been introduced and practiced together over the first several months of the school year.